 Result: Accelerating Smart has helped the city improve situational awareness and provide insights for public safety decision makers through early notification of potential and active incidents.
 By leveraging cognitive analytics, including Artificial Intelligence and machine learning technologies, the Smart City solution learns normal patterns of activity occurring in public places and can detect and alert the authorities of those patterns that appear abnormal to reduce response times for first responders.
-Additionally, Accelerating Smart enables realtime alerts for public crowd density, number of vehicles, sound alerts and more, which allows predictive alerts, validation of "Public Safety in cities is on the cusp of quantum advancement with the support of disruptive new digital technologies; Dell Technologies and Intel have cutting edge tools to support the effort to improve the safety and security of citizens across the globe."
+Additionally, Accelerating Smart enables real-time alerts for public crowd density, number of vehicles, sound alerts and more, which allows predictive alerts, validation of critical alerts and a reduction in the amount of data required to be processed by the City.

+"Public Safety in cities is on the cusp of quantum advancement with the support of disruptive new digital technologies; Dell Technologies and Intel have cutting edge tools to support the effort to improve the safety and security of citizens across the globe."